What is free early education?

 How to apply

-To claim your free hours, the parent or carer of each child must submit an application form.
-The application lasts until the child moves to a school.
+To claim your free hours, your childcare provider will claim on your behalf.
+The funding lasts until the child moves to a school.

 How many hours can I claim?